dell-asm/dell-ciscoucs/docs/ciscoucs_serviceprofile_power_readme.md

 	password: (Required) This parameter defines the password as a part of the credentials of the host.

-	server: (Required) This parameter defines the ip address the host.
+	server: (Required) This parameter defines the IP address of the host.

     name: This parameter defines the name of the service profile.

-    org: Source service profile path.
+    org: This parameter defines the source service profile path.

-    dn: Complete path of source service profile including service profile name.
+    dn: This pparameter defines the complete path of the source service profile including service profile name.

-	power_state: Initial state of the service profile that needs to be changed.
+	power_state: This parameter defines the initial state of the service profile that needs to be changed as follows:

-	             Up to change the initial state to On Down to change the initial state to Off
+     Up to change the initial state to On.
+     Down to change the initial state to Off.

-	Note:- dn is a combination of name and org, hence user needs to give values of either dn or both name and org as a parameter.
+	Note:- dn is a combination of the name and org, so the user needs to provide the values of either the dn or both the name and the org as a parameter.
-          If dn is not given by user than dn will be internally automatically created by combination of org and name.
+          If a dn is not given by user, then the dn gets created automatically internally by the combination of org and the name, for example:

-    Example:- if org is ' org-root' and name is 'testServiceProfile' then dn will be org-root/ls-testServiceProfile'
+    if org is ' org-root' and name is 'testServiceProfile', then the dn shall be org-root/ls-testServiceProfile'

 # -------------------------------------------------------------------------
 # Parameter Signature
 # -------------------------------------------------------------------------

 For Power on: